Aryna Sabalenka: 2022: US Open semifinal

-Sabalenka began the grass-court season at the Libéma Open as the top seed, where she made the final, losing to Ekaterina Alexandrova.
-She then entered the German Open as the third seed but lost in the first round to Veronika Kudermetova.
-Due to Wimbledon's ruling on Russian and Belarusian players, Sabalenka was banned from participating in the event due to Russia's invasion of Ukraine, cutting her grass season short.
+Sabalenka began the grass-court season at the Libéma Open.
+She defeated Kateryna Baindl and wildcard entrant Arianne Hartono, without dropping a set, to reach the quarterfinals.
+She defeated Alison Van Uytvanck in three sets to reach the semifinals.
+She defeated Shelby Rogers in straight sets to make the final.
+In the final, she lost to Ekaterina Alexandrova in straight sets.
+Due to Wimbledon's ruling on Russian and Belarusian players, Sabalenka was banned from participating in the event, cutting her grass season short.